Hundredfold Leverage Life-and-Death Game: A Review of Recent Crazy Bets and Gambles by Crypto Whales

 - Adjusting Position: Closing Part of BTC, Adding to ETH

-Close to 11 PM, the whale closed 469.48 units of the BTC long position and significantly increased the ETH position, raising the ETH long position to 88,510 units.
+Close to 11 PM, the whale closed 469.48 units of the BTC long position and significantly increased the ETH position.
+The ETH long position increased to 88,510 units.

-- Market Turnaround: Trump's Speech Drives Up Prices
+- Market Turning Point: Trump's Speech Drives Upward

 - Gradual Profit Taking

-He first reduced the long position of 88,510 ETH to 22,570 units, then completely closed the position.
-He also closed the BTC long position, nearly clearing out 831.57 units of BTC long positions.
-Profits of 6.83 million dollars were realized within 24 hours.
+He first reduced the 88,510 ETH long position to 22,570 units, then closed it all.
+He also closed the BTC long position, nearly clearing out 831.57 units of BTC long position.
+Profited 6.83 million dollars within 24 hours.

-(Note: Coinbase supervisor Conor discovered that the funds from this address originated from phishing and that it was a large player on Roobet.)
+(Note: Coinbase supervisor Conor discovered that the funds from this address came from phishing and that it was a large player on Roobet.)

-Whale "Set 10 Big Goals First" : Profits and Losses in an Instant, Dancing on the Edge of a Knife
+Whale "Set 10 Big Goals First" : Profit and Loss in an Instant, Dancing on the Edge of a Knife

-The whale with the ID "Set 10 Big Goals First" once had a floating profit of 700 million, but ultimately it was just a dream.
+The whale with the ID "Set 10 Big Goals First" once had a floating profit of 700 million but ultimately ended up in a dream.
 In the recent market turmoil, this whale also performed a series of extreme operations with high leverage.

-According to @ai_9684xtpa's summary, the operations are as follows:
+According to the summary by @ai_9684xtpa, the operations are as follows:

 Subsequently, the whale completely closed all 5,185 BTC, incurring an overall loss of $24.32 million, but claimed that some profits were not accounted for by the software, and the overall capital remained intact.